BWManiac/Agipo/_docs/_tasks/21-browser-automation/01-ONBOARDING.md

 ### Q: How does this relate to workflows?

 **A:**
+- Phase 0: Technical spike to validate assumptions (current)
-- Phase 1: Experimental playground (current)
+- Phase 1: Experimental playground
 - Phase 2: Browser becomes workflow node type (like Composio steps)
 - Phase 3: Advanced features (profiles, recording, stealth)